-’Tis the season for gifts galore—goodies stashed under trees or in closets, waiting to be wrapped.
-With more valuables in your home than other times of year, it’s the ideal occasion to take a home inventory.
-An accurate and detailed list of everything in your abode will help insurance cover your prized possessions in the event of burglary, fires, floods or other maison mishaps.
+An accurate and detailed list of everything in your abode can help you replace your prized possessions in the event of burglary, fire, flood or other maison mishaps.

-Here’s how to take stock and make sure your coverage doesn’t fall short when you need it the most.
+Here’s how to take stock and help you to make sure your coverage doesn’t fall short when you need it the most.

 KEEP YOUR POLICY CURRENT